Mastering Fractions: A Deep Dive into 3 1/2 - 2/3

 A Deeper Dive: The Mathematical Principles

 The process of finding a common denominator is rooted in the fundamental concept of equivalent fractions.
-Multiplying both the numerator and the denominator of a fraction by the same number doesn't change its value.
+But multiplying both the numerator and the denominator of a fraction by the same number doesn't change its value.
 It simply represents the same proportion in a different form.
-This allows us to manipulate fractions to perform arithmetic operations.
+Because of that, this allows us to manipulate fractions to perform arithmetic operations.
 The choice of the least common denominator simplifies the result and avoids unnecessarily large numbers.

 The subtraction itself is straightforward once the fractions share a common denominator.
-We subtract the numerators while keeping the denominator constant.
+Practically speaking, we subtract the numerators while keeping the denominator constant.
 This reflects the fact that we are dealing with parts of the same whole.

 Real-World Applications: Where Fractions Matter